bitwalker/distillery/docs/Phoenix Walkthrough.md

 ## Phoenix Walkthrough

+It is recommended that you review the [Advanced Deployment Guide](https://phoenixframework.org/docs/advanced-deployment), which covers Phoenix-specific configuration that needs to be provided in order for your application to work within a release.
+The guide currently references Exrm, but it is an almost identical process with Distillery.
+I would recommend skipping over those parts, and focus on what you need to do to prepare your application.
+The guide below will walk you through everything in more detail.

 The goal of this guide is to walk you through the basics of deploying a simple Phoenix application with Distillery.
 We are going to build a simple Phoenix application from scratch and take it through 4